zephray/zeph-39gx/readme.md

 This projects aims to create a third-party open source firmware for HP-39gs calculator.
 Currently mainly a emulator which will emulate TI-82/83/85/86.

+##Project status
+Well, it's almost like...
+I gave up.
+So here is what we have:
+* ARM9 core with I/D cache and MMU
+* S3C2410 Interrupt Controller
+* S3C2410 PWM Timer
+* S3C2410 General Timer
+* S3C2410 LCD Controller
+* S3C2410 GPIO
+* HP-39gs Buzzer Driver (PWM)
+* HP-39gs Keypad Driver (GPIO)

+What we do NOT have:
+* Compatibility with stock bootloader
+* Any way of downloading this firmware into calculator without a JTAG
+* Power management

 ##What's inside this repository

 * 8xemu-39: HP-39gs port of TI-8XEMU, an tiny TI-82\83\85\86 emulator